Propagate Clematis by Layering

 Slicing clematis vine between leaf nodes

-Once you have created a slice hold knife in the slice to keep your place slide a toothpick (I actually use a pine needle this time) into the slice to keep the stem sides apart slightly.
+Once you have created a slice hold knife in the slice to keep your place slide a toothpick (I used a pine needle this time) into the slice to keep the stem sides apart slightly.

 The theory is it prevents the stem from healing over before it has a chance to root.